FBEditor Controls

 this button in that situation.

-- A batch file is also
+- A batch file is

-independently of the FBEditor application.
+configuration independently of the FBEditor application.

-Preferences - This button opens
+- Preferences - This button opens the

-the Preferences dialog to
+Preferences dialog to set

-set parameters for file locations, runtime behaviors, and GUI look and
+parameters for file locations, runtime behaviors, and GUI look and

 feel.

-Help - This drop-down menu has the
+- Help - This drop-down menu has the

 following options: